DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 #### Linker Options

-For `Minimum iOS version supported`, ensure the value is set to `13.0`
+For `Minimum iOS version supported`, when using **Firebase iOS SDK 11.2.0 - Delphi 12.2 or later**, ensure the value is set to: `13.0`

 For the `Options passed to the LD linker` option in the Project Options for iOS Device 64-bit, ensure you have a value of:
 ```